Scomar82/7-Days-Modlets/README.md

     - already known books have a red open book to identify them easier
   - If something is missing, don't hesitate to write a comment.
 I will see what i can do.

   - Ver.
+2.35a:
+	  - Improved descriptions of quest books and adjusted their quest rewards.
+  - Ver.
 2.35:
       - added a new Modifier Item to Unique category.
 It fits in your Chest Armor.
 It will give you some bonus to Bartering, Lootstage and XP
   - Ver.
 2.34: